obolo1/project/README.md

 * Forced Log-in
     * Account creation is no log in is avaliable
 * Messaging Screen
-    * Jumps to chat, allowing user to access previous chats or connect other users
+    * Jumps to chat, allowing user to access previous chats or contanct another user
     * If  user in a group chat addition capabilities will be avaliable
 * Profile
     * Text field to be modified.